NikKowPHP/social-brain/chapters/chapter-9.md

 She has not yet mentioned the problem, but she has successfully created the neurochemical conditions for a productive conversation to occur.
 She has tamed the threat.

 ---
+### **System Alert: The Hijack Emergency Protocol**

+What do you do if, despite your best efforts, the other person's "security guard" takes over and they get defensive?
+Do not engage their argument.
+Their rational brain is offline.
+Your only job is to help them get it back online.

+**Execute this three-step de-escalation protocol:**

+1.  **Regulate Yourself First (Chapter 3):** Their hijack will try to trigger your own.
+Take one silent **Conductor's Breath**.
+This is non-negotiable.
+You must keep your own CEO online.
+2.  **Validate the Feeling, Not the Content (Chapter 4):** Do not argue with their words ("That's not true!").
+Find the "music" beneath their defensive "lyrics" and validate *that*.
+Use **The Playback**.
+    *   If they say: "This is completely unfair!
+You're only listening to the juniors!"
+    *   You say: "It sounds like you feel this process is unfair and that your perspective isn't being valued.
+Is that right?"
+3.  **Create a Moment of Autonomy (Chapter 9):** After validating, give them a choice to restore their sense of control.
+    *   "This is clearly a critical point.
+Would it be more productive to talk through this now, or should we take a five-minute break to reset?"

+This protocol—Regulate, Validate, Restore—is your fire extinguisher for a conversation that has caught fire.
+---

 ### **Field Work Challenge**

 Think of one potentially difficult conversation you need to have in the next week or two (even a minor one). **Do not have the conversation.** Your only mission is to run a pre-mortem SCARF diagnosis.